Our Services

 During perimenopause and menopause, estrogen levels fluctuate and eventually decline.
 Lower estrogen can reduce saliva and alter taste sensitivity, leading to dryness and unusual flavors.

-If you're experiencing a metallic taste alongside hot flashes, sleep disturbances, or irregular periods, use this free Menopause symptom checker to explore whether hormonal changes could be behind your symptoms.
+If you're experiencing a metallic taste alongside hot flashes, sleep disturbances, or irregular periods, check your symptoms with a free AI-powered tool to explore whether hormonal changes could be behind what you're experiencing.

 One of the earliest signs of pregnancy for some women is a metallic taste.
 This is due to: